Net Metering & Renewable Generation

 The Clearwater Power renewable generation and net-metering demonstration project was completed in 2009 with two specific goals:

-Demonstrate how to install and connect a renewable energy project to the CPC grid safely and legally.
+The first goal was to demonstrate how to install and connect a renewable energy project to the CPC grid safely and legally.

 - These units are "net metered" to our headquarters building.
 Learn more about Net Metering.